-- 1.000 Definitions.
-Unless a different meaning is clearly indicated, the terms used in this Ordinance shall have the same meaning as defined in the "Indian Gaming Regulatory Act," Public Law 100-497, 25 U.S.C. §§ 2701 et seq. (the "Act") and in the White Mountain Apache Tribe State of Arizona Gaming Compact (the "Compact"). - 1.010 "Act" means the Indian Gaming Regulatory Act, Public Law 100-497, 25 U.S.C. §§ 2701-2721 and 18 U.S.C. §§1166-1168. - 1.020 "Applicant" means any person who has applied for a license or certification under the provisions of the Compact, or employment with a Gaming Facility Operator, or approval of any act or transaction for which approval is required or permitted under the provisions of the Compact. - 1.030 "Application" means a request for the issuance of a license or certification or for employment by a Gaming Facility Operator, or for approval of any act or transaction for which approval is required or permitted under the provisions of the Compact. - 1.040 "Class I Gaming" means all forms of gaming defined as Class I in Section 4(6) of the Act, 25 U.S.C. §2703(6). - 1.050 "Class II Gaming" means all forms of gaming defined as Class II in Section 4(7) of the Act, 25 U.S.C. §2703(7). - 1.060 "Class III Gaming" means all forms of gaming as defined in Section 4(8) of the Act, 25 U.S.C. § 2703(8). - 1.070 "Commissioner" means a member of the Tribal Gaming Office. - 1.080 "Compact" means that written document executed June 24, 1993 by the White Mountain Apache Tribe and the State of Arizona governing the conduct of Class III gaming activities on Tribal lands. - 1.090 "Credit instrument" means a writing which evidences a gaming debt owed to the Tribal Gaming Operation, and includes any writing taken in consolidation, redemption or payment of a prior credit instrument.
+1.000 Definitions.
+Unless a different meaning is clearly indicated, the terms used in this Ordinance shall have the same meaning as defined in the "Indian Gaming Regulatory Act," Public Law 100-497, 25 U.S.C. §§ 2701 et seq. (the "Act") and in the Pascua Yaqui Tribe - State of Arizona Gaming Compact (the "Compact").

+1.010 "Act" means the Indian Gaming Regulatory Act, Public Law 100-497, 25 U.S.C. §§ 2701-2721 and 18 U.S.C. §§1166-1168.

+1.020 "Applicant" means any person who has applied for a license or certification under the provisions of the Compact, or employment with a Gaming Facility Operator, or approval of any act or transaction for which approval is required or permitted under the provisions of the Compact.

+1.030 "Application" means a request for the issuance of a license or certification or for employment by a Gaming Facility Operator, or for approval of any act or transaction for which approval is required or permitted under the provisions of the Compact.

+1.040 "Class I Gaming" means all forms of gaming defined as Class I in Section 4(6) of the Act, 25 U.S.C. §2703(6).

+1.050 "Class II Gaming" means all forms of gaming defined as Class II in Section 4(7) of the Act, 25 U.S.C. §2703(7).

+1.060 "Class III Gaming" means all forms of gaming as defined in Section 4(8) of the Act, 25 U.S.C. § 2703(8).

+1.070 "Compact" means that written document executed June 24, 1993 by between the Pascua Yaqui Tribe and the State of Arizona approved by the Assistant Secretary, Indian Affairs, Department of the Interior on January 24, 2003, governing the conduct of Class III gaming activities on Tribal lands.

+1.080 "Credit instrument" means a writing which evidences a gaming debt owed to the Tribal Gaming Operation, and includes any writing taken in consolidation, redemption or payment of a prior credit instrument.

-- 1.100 "Distributor" means a person who distributes Class III Gaming Devices and/or component parts thereof. - 1.110 "Enterprise" means any corporation (other than a "publicly traded corporation" as defined hereinafter), firm, partnership, limited partnership, trust, or other form of business organization other than a Tribal enterprise wholly owned by the Tribe; provided, however, that the term "enterprise" shall also include each corporation, firm, partnership, limited partnership trust or other form of business organization not a natural person which, directly or indirectly, owns, has the power or right to control or holds with the power to vote all or any part of the outstanding voting securities, partnership interests, limited partnership interests or beneficial interest in a trust which holds or applies for a license or finding of suitability under the provisions of the Compact and this Ordinance.
+1.090 "Distributor" means a person who distributes Class III Gaming Devices and/or component parts thereof.

+1.100 "Enterprise" means any corporation (other than a "publicly traded corporation" as defined hereinafter), firm, partnership, limited partnership, trust, or other form of business organization other than a Tribal enterprise wholly owned by the Tribe; provided, however, that the term "enterprise" shall also include each corporation, firm, partnership, limited partnership trust or other form of business organization not a natural person which, directly or indirectly, owns, has the power or right to control or holds with the power to vote all or any part of the outstanding voting securities, partnership interests, limited partnership interests or beneficial interest in a trust which holds or applies for a license or finding of suitability under the provisions of the Compact and this Ordinance.

-1.120 "Equity security" means for each of the following:
+1.110 "Equity security" means for each of the following: